sherrymax/acs-examples/acs-docusign-esignature/readme.md

 ### Troubleshooting

-If the integration is still not working, your app needs Consent.
+If the integration is still not working, your newly created DocuSign App needs Consent.

-Perform the step, [mentioned in this document](https://developers.docusign.com/platform/auth/jwt/jwt-get-token/), if Consent is required.
+Perform the step, [mentioned in this document](https://developers.docusign.com/platform/auth/jwt/jwt-get-token/), for Consent Approval.

+Open a browser URL with the following syntax.

 ```
 https://account-d.docusign.com/oauth/auth?